-- 4.1.
-QC Personnel: All personnel performing QC functions must employed by the contractor performing cleaning and coating operations.
-QC personnel are not permitted to supervise or perform cleaning, TSC application and coating operations. - 4.1.1.
-QC Specialist: The QC Specialist is responsible for the quality control of all cleaning, TSC application, and coating operations; and supervision of QC Inspectors.
+- 4.1 QC Personnel: All personnel performing QC functions must employed by the contractor performing cleaning and painting operations.
+QC personnel are not permitted to supervise or perform cleaning and coating operations. - 4.1.1 QC Specialist: The QC Specialist is responsible for the quality control of all cleaning and painting operations; and supervision of QC Inspectors.
 A QC Specialist, at a minimum, must be NACE International (NACE) Coatings Inspector Program (CIP) Level III certified.
-The QC Specialist shall have a minimum of two years of experience in the inspection of TSC and coatings on steel and a minimum of five years of experience in the field of corrosion control using coatings on steel structures.

-- 4.1.2.
-QC Inspectors: QC Inspectors, at a minimum, must be certified NACE International (NACE) CIP Coating Inspector Level I or a Society for Protective Coatings (SSPC) Level 1 Bridge Coating Inspector; have at least 1 year of experience in the inspection of TSC or coatings, whichever is applicable; and report directly to a QC Specialist who meets the requirements of 4.1.1.
-A QC Inspector must be on site at all times when work is performed.

-- 4.2.
-Inspection: Ensure all inspection equipment is maintained in accordance with the manufacturer's instructions, calibrated, and in good working condition.
+The QC Specialist shall have a minimum of three years of experience in the inspection of cleaning and painting structural steel and a minimum of five years of experience in the field of corrosion control using coatings on steel structures. - 4.1.2 QC Inspectors: QC Inspectors, at a minimum, must be certified NACE International (NACE) CIP Coating Inspector Level I or a Society for Protective Coatings (SSPC) Level 1 Bridge Coating Inspector; have at least 1 year of experience in the inspection of cleaning and painting of structural steel and report directly to a QC Specialist who meets the requirements of 4.1.1.
+A QC Inspector must be on site at all times when work is performed. - 4.2 Inspection: Ensure all inspection equipment is maintained in accordance with the manufacturer's instructions, calibrated, and in good working condition.
 Ensure all activities are observed and approved by a quality control coatings inspector meeting the requirements of this specification.
 Maintain daily inspection reports at the job site for review by the District.
 Provide all daily inspection reports upon completion of the project to the District or more frequently as requested by the District.
-The QC Specialist shall conduct random QC testing on a minimum of 50% of the square footage of the components that were thermal spray coated while the QC Specialist is absent.
-The random QC tests shall be in addition to the tests required by this specification.
-Conduct random testing at a minimum frequency of once per month.
-The QC Specialist shall also provide a final report to the District describing the general characteristics of the TSC work for the project including the DFT and bond strength results for each thermal spray coated component.
+The QC Specialist shall also provide a final report to the District describing the general characteristics of the work for the project including all QC test data.
 Report all collected data in typed form.
 Submit reports by electronic media acceptable to the District along with four bound hard copies.
 The following list defines the minimum inspection hold points.
 If at any hold point the work or conditions do not meet contract requirements, the Contractor must cease work immediately, identify the source of non-conformity, propose corrective action and proceed only after approval of the District or their field representative.

-- 4.2.1.
-Ambient conditions
+- 4.2.1 Ambient conditions

-- 4.2.2.
-Pre-cleaning
+- 4.2.2 Pre-cleaning

-- 4.2.3.
-Surface Preparation
+- 4.2.3 Surface Preparation

-- 4.2.4.
-TSC Application (DFT)

-- 4.2.5.
-Adhesion Testing

-- 4.2.6.
-100% Solids Epoxy Penetrant/Sealer Application
+- 4.2.4 100% Solids Epoxy Penetrant/Sealer Application

-- 4.2.7.
-Coatings Mixing
+- 4.2.5 Coatings Mixing

-- 4.2.8.
-Coatings Application
+- 4.2.6 Coatings Application

-- 4.2.9.
-Polymeric Coating DFT
+- 4.2.7 DFT of each coat

-- 4.2.10.
-Visual Application Defects
+- 4.2.8 Visual Application Defects

-- 4.2.11.
-Cleanliness between Coats
+- 4.2.9 Cleanliness between Coats

-- 4.2.12.
-Recoat Windows
+- 4.2.10 Recoat Windows